aidan579/aidan579/README.md

 # Welcome to my profile!
 Hi, I’m Aidan Dyga.
-I'm a computer science and economics studnet at Allegheny College.
+I'm a computer science and economics student at Allegheny College.
 I am interested in technology and its intersection with finance.
 I love to learn new things, and I am always open to collaborating on projects and ideas.
 I have experience in python, java, html, css, and javascript.
 You can reach me on my Linked In if you would like to connect.